Uncertainty quantification in model discovery by distilling interpretable material constitutive models from Gaussian process posteriors: Results

 In contrast, for the experimental dataset, the same model library may lack flexibility to some extent.
-Note that the lack of flexibility is also strongly related to possibly incorrect modeling assumptions.
-An example of an incorrect assumption would be that the orientation of the fibers in the tested human cardiac tissue does not exactly match the orientation assumed when formulating the model library.
+A lack of flexibility is strongly related to possibly incorrect modeling assumptions or missing physics.
+An example of an incorrect assumption would be that the actual orientation of the tissue fibers does not exactly match the orientation assumed in the model library.
+In addition, the tested cardiac tissue may exhibit viscous effects that are not taken into account in the model library.
 If the assumptions made when formulating the model library do not accurately reflect reality, then the library's flexibility is insufficient, and the incorrect assumptions will likely induce a model-reality mismatch.
+For a discussion on the modeling assumptions and missing physics in the constitutive model formulation, we refer to \cite{vaverka_modificationModelMyocardium_2025,brown_cardiacMechanicsModeling_2025}.
 Other possible reasons for the slight deterioration in mean fit and low estimated coverage compared to the synthetic dataset could be measurement artifacts.